CQuICC/equipment_automation/README.md

 * PSD7303B: Controls the programmable DC power supply.
 * MPC320: Control the paddle position of the motorised molarisation controller from Thorlabs.
 * ELL20/M: Thorlabs Linear Stage.
 Travel Distance 60mm.
+* NRT-8000: An optical spectrum analyser from New Ridge Technologies.